MicrosoftDocs/security/compass/information-protection-and-storage-capabilities.md

 description: "Lists capabilities that can help with information protection and storage."
 ---

-# Microsoft information protection and storage capabilities
+# Information protection and storage capabilities
 This article lists the capabilities that can help with information protection and storage.

 ## Capabilities that work with Microsoft 365